A Saturday evening party was one part of our 15th Anniversary Celebration Weekend.

 Soon, the group was guided to Rabbi Marc Lee Raphael, who conducted his first Bet Aviv service in May 1998.
 Not long after, the synagogue settled into a neighborhood center, Amherst House.
 Morris Levine, the first President, had the foresight to set aside reserve funds which allowed us to move in fall, 2004, as permanent owners, to the Meeting House in Oakland Mills.
 It felt like home, especially since it was in this space that, from the beginning, we had held our High Holiday services.

-After Morris’s term, Saul Lubitz assumed the presidency, followed by Barbara Hurwitz, Sami Klein, Howie Feldmesser, Richard Tobin, co-presidents Geri Epstein and Marty Stein, Lynn Green, and Bill Salganik.
-Our current president is Richard Rosenblatt.
+After Morris’s term, Saul Lubitz assumed the presidency, followed by Barbara Hurwitz, Sami Klein, Howie Feldmesser, Richard Tobin, co-presidents Geri Epstein and Marty Stein, Lynn Green, Bill Salganik and Richard Rosenblatt.
+Our current president is Richard Madonna.
 Each president brought his or her own talents and strengths to the position and left an enduring legacy.

-Beyond our twice monthly services, led by Rabbi Bernstein and Cantor Linda Baer and enhanced by occasional appearances by the choir, Bet Aviv has, since its founding, demonstrated its commitment to social action and study through adult education classes.
+Beyond our twice monthly services, led by Rabbi Joseph and Cantor Stephanie Weishaar and enhanced by occasional appearances by the choir, Bet Aviv has, since its founding, demonstrated its commitment to social action and study through adult education classes.
 We have a strong Sisterhood and a growing Men’s Club.
-Recently we added a Caring Committee and social groups like the Camera Club, Genealogy Club and a second Book Club.
+Recently we added a Caring Committee and social groups like the Singles Club and a second Book Club.

 Since its inception, Bet Aviv has flourished and grown without sacrificing its original intent to construct a vital synagogue community, enriched with experience and welcoming to all.